-Example: A month before the March special election, California Solar, a state independent expenditure committee, makes a \$3,500 independent expenditure to post two billboards in District 4 in support of a candidate running in the special election.
+Example: A month before the November special election, California Solar, a state independent expenditure committee, makes a \$3,500 independent expenditure to post two billboards in support of a candidate running in the election.
 California Solar must file a Form 496 with the City Clerk within 24 hours of making the independent expenditure.
 (In addition, it will file a Form 465 with the City Clerk, as discussed above, and will also report the independent expenditure on a Form 461 filed with the state.)